flaredout/Basic-Website-Template/README.md

-# Website Starter Template
+# Webstarter
-A website starter template for website developer.
+Webstarter is a website starter template for website developer.
 ## Usage
 ```html
 <!DOCTYPE html>